Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Multifiltrations and multilinear differential operators

 \subsection{Multifiltrations of operads}

-We are going to generalize the notions recalled in the previous subsection to $\bbk$-linear operads.
-Given such an operad $\oP = \coll{\oP(n)}$, the r\^ole of the poset $\Sub(\aA)$ will be played by the collection $\Sub(\oP) := \coll{\Sub(\oP(n))}$ of subspaces of $\oP(n)$ with the componentwise poset structure.
-Analogously to the case of associative algebras, the structure operations
+We are going to generalize the notions recalled in the previous subsection to the realm of $\bbk$-linear operads.
+25 { In essence, this amounts to introducing an $n$-ary analog of the $\mathbb{Z}$-indexed flag of subspaces~\eqref{FiltFlag} and modifying appropriately the corresponding compatibility condition for the algebra multiplication.
+Furthermore, extrapolating the notion of a {\it D}-filtration will require introducing an operadic analog of the standard commutator bracket. }